lam4ik611/update-package-script/README.md

 ## How to use

 - Install and run the repo as said above
-- To make request to update certain package, please use '/update-package' route
+- To make a request for updating certain package, please select POST method
-- Thus, the request should be in POST method and should have such route - {host}/update-package
 - Add JSON body as below
 ```
 {